kaeeraa/kaede/docs/PLAN.md

 ```

 Extensions are not needed to listen for window events anymore.
 Only specified actions will be triggered.
 Must be a perfect solution?
 Maybe.
 I'm not sure that this will work, because, well, launcher doesn't have the same scope as that extension code block where `window.__KAEDE__` was reassigned (?)

+Update: it works, somehow.
+I tested it both ways: firstly, I made a Svelte plugin state change from the Launcher (in Vue), and then I made a Vue state change from the Svelte plugin.

 </details>